-- Turn the wheel wrench clockwise to raise the jack until the slot in the jack lift head fits into the metal flange located behind the cut out on the plastic molding. - 7.
-Raise the vehicle by turning the jack handle clockwise.
+- Turn the wheel wrench clockwise to raise the jack lift head until the slots in the jack head fit into the metal flange behind the cut out on the plastic molding.
+Do not raise the vehicle yet. - 6.
+Put the compact spare tire near you. - Raise the vehicle by turning the jack handle clockwise.
 Raise the vehicle far enough off the ground so there is enough room for the road tire to clear the ground.

 - 8. Remove all of the wheel nuts. - 9.
-Remove the tire being changed.
+Remove the tire.